Preview & Edit

 From Marcus Aurelius’ Meditations

 When there is a strong community based on having one’s basic needs attended to, those outside of that relationship are hungry and apart.
-(They can also not participate in the reciprocal action of resource sharing.)
+(They can also not participate in reciprocal resource sharing.)

 Käthe Kollwitz’ “Two Chatting Women with Two Children" (Zwei schwatzende Frauen mit zwei Kindern) 1930.
 Kollwitz’s art bore witness to the destitute: “I felt that I have no right to withdraw from the responsibility of being an advocate.
 It is my duty to voice the sufferings of men, the never-ending sufferings heaped mountain high.”
 Learn more.